-BANANAS provides a set of concepts and building blocks to realize this high-level PM model.
-A core abstract idea in BANANAS is that a path can be efficiently encoded as a short hash (called the "PathID") of a sequence of globallyknown identifiers (e.g. router IDs, link interface IDs, link weights, AS numbers etc.).
-This concept has some very important advantages.
-First, a hash-based data-plane encoding is more efficient than IPv4/IPv6's loose-source-routing encoding [18, 19] that is an uncompressed string of IP addresses.
-Second, since the PathID is a function of globallyknown quantities, it inherits their global significance, i.e., it can be computed and interpreted within the same scope of visibility.
+[19] that is an uncompressed string of IP addresses.
+Second, since the PathID is a function of globally-known quantities, it inherits their global significance, i.e., it can be computed and interpreted within the same scope of visibility.
 This "global" scope may refer to a single routing domain if router/link IDs are involved; or may refer to the universe of BGP-4 routers if AS numbers are used.
 The global PathID semantics allows any upgraded multipath capable (MPC) node to autonomously compute the PathID without any changes in legacy single-path capable nodes.
-It also removes the need for an explicit out-of-band signaling protocol as a path-setup mechanism.
+It also removes the need for an explicit out-ofband signaling protocol as a path-setup mechanism.
 Note that one purpose of signaling in ATM and MPLS is to map global IDs (global addresses, path specifications) to locally assigned IDs (labels).
 The global PathID semantics allow the mapping of BANANAS in an incremental manner to connectionless Internet routing protocols (e.g. OSPF, BGP-4).

 In addition, the BANANAS framework allows considerable flexibility in terms of architectural function placement and complexity management.
 These intangible aspects are crucial for tailoring the proposed building blocks and establishing the appropriate incentives for adoption by vendors and ISPs.
 For example, the framework allows considerable flexibility in the choice of multipath route-computation algorithms.
 It also provides a distributed validation procedure to ensure the validity of computed PathIDs, i.e. to check if forwarding exists in all downstream routers for the PathIDs.
-As another example of architectural flexibility, we propose an efficient variable-length hash realization of the abstract framework: this scheme moves control-plane complexity and state overheads to network edges, allowing a very simple interior node design.
+As another example of architectural flexibility, we propose an efficient variablelength hash realization of the abstract framework: this scheme moves control-plane complexity and state overheads to network edges, allowing a very simple interior node design.
 The proposed scheme realizations are evaluated using integrated OSPF/BGP simulations in sizable topologies and Linux/Zebra implementation run on Utah's Emulab emulation testbed facility.

-We are currently deploying the BANANAS framework on the worldwide PlanetLab infrastructure [22] as an public experimental wide-area network overlay service.
+The BANANAS framework is not just restricted to legacy OSPF or BGP networks.
+It can be applied to exciting new contexts such as overlay networks, peer-to-peer networks (e.g. dynamically instantiated overlays using a peer-to-peer lookup infrastructure to support video-conferencing) and last-mile multi-hop fixed-wireless networks.
+We are currently initiating the deployment of the BANANAS framework on the PlanetLab infrastructure [22] as an public experimental wide-area network overlay service.
 We are also building a medium-sized multi-hop 802.11 community wireless network on which this framework will be deployed.
-We believe that the mere expectation of multiple end-toend paths will trigger application innovation in new areas such as end-to-end bandwidth aggregation [17], end-to-end resilience and video transmission over multi-paths [14, 15, 23] and end-to-end multi-path based security strategies (e.g. protecting data integrity using multipaths).
+We believe that the mere expectation of multiple end-to-end paths will trigger application innovation in areas such as bandwidth aggregation [17], resilience [14], [15], [23] and security strategies (e.g. protecting data integrity using multipaths).

 The rest of the paper is organized as follows.
-Section 2 introduces the abstract framework and concepts.
-Section 3 explores the architectural flexibility in BANANAS by considering an alternate index-based PathID encoding.
-Section 4 summarizes the intra-domain routing extensions for link-state protocols, OSPF and IS-IS.
-Section 5 develops the inter-domain ideas of BANANAS in the context of BGP-4.
-Section 6 presents both simulation and linux-based implementation results to illustrate the architectural features of BANANAS.
-Related work is surveyed in Section 7, followed by summary and concluding remarks in Section 8.
+Section II develops the abstract framework and concepts.
+Section III explores the architectural flexibility in BANANAS by considering an alternate index-based PathID encoding.
+Section IV summarizes the intra-domain routing extensions for link-state protocols, OSPF and IS-IS.
+Section V develops the inter-domain ideas of BANANAS in the context of BGP-4.
+Section VI presents both simulation and linux-based implementation results to illustrate the architectural features of BANANAS.
+Related work is surveyed in Section VII, followed by summary and concluding remarks in Section VIII.

-2. THE BANANAS FRAMEWORK
+II.
+THE BANANAS FRAMEWORK

-2.1 PathID: Abstract Concept
+A. PathID: Abstract Concept